benpeart/water-temperature-sensor/README.md

 of boiling over.
 This typically means I have left a door open and the fire is raging!
 I have a second action when the water temperature goes under 145 which typically means I need to load more firewood.

+I found that the MAX31855 and K-Type temperature sensor resulted in noisy readings so have utilized the median sliding window filter to filter out the outlier values.
+I observed very low readings for periods up to 10 mintues.
+Since the temperature of the wood boiler doesn't change that quickly, I use a fairly large window to ensure I remove the outliers and don't have false over/under temperature notifications.
+My current settings are in esphome-wood-boiler.yaml.

 ## Wiring Diagram